armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

   name: spinnaker
 spec:
   spinnakerConfig:
-    config:
-      armory:
+    profiles:
       dinghy:
         multipleBranchesEnabled: true
 {{< /prism >}}

 Once an Administrator has completed the changes, they can then define their `repoConfig` under their Dinghy Profile at `spec.spinnakerConfig.profiles.dinghy.repoConfig` as per the example below.
 By doing so, customers can utilize multiple selections in Spinnaker's UI to access the different branches in the repo.

 In `SpinnakerService` manifest: